jbegaint/salut/README.md

 * use `make` to compile both binaries or `make target` for a specific target

-Disclaimer: both programs have only been tested on GNU/Linux distributions (Arch Linux and Fedora 21) and should not be expected to run (or even build) on other platforms.
+*_Disclaimer_*: both programs have only been tested on GNU/Linux distributions (Arch Linux and Fedora 21) and should not be expected to run (or even build) on other platforms.